amperser/proselint/demo.md

 it's adduceable
 let's look for an acquiror
 i wonder what tort-feasor means
+Get that off of me before I catch on fire!

 # Illogic and redundancy
 approximately about 5 atm machines